-1.2 Overall assessment of Member States' long-term renovation strategies (to be finalised once all have been submitted)
+1.2 Overall assessment of Member States' long-term renovation strategies

 The Energy Performance of Buildings Directive precisely defines the content and structure of the long-term renovation strategies that Member States should submit to the Commission, in its Article 2a.
-To support Member States in the preparation of their strategies, in 2019 the Commission adopted a Recommendation on building renovation, with guidance on the requirements set out in Article 2a.
+To support Member States in the preparation of their strategies, in 2019 the Commission adopted a Recommendation on building renovation, with guidance on the requirements set out in Article $2a^{29}$.